JackSzwergold/Writing/memories/High Functioning Comedy Genius in an Ape Suit Enjoys the Bacchanal.md

 ***

-*A High Functioning Comedy Genius Enjoys the Bacchanal (c) Copyright by Jack Szwergold; written on May 19, 2018.
+*High Functioning Comedy Genius in an Ape Suit Enjoys the Bacchanal (c) Copyright by Jack Szwergold; written on May 19, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*